Formula E 2018 - 2019 season: calendar, teams and drivers

 Renault e.dams was the benchmark team for the first four season of Formula E, and after four seasons of racing at the front, the baton has been handed to the other member of the Renault-Nissan Alliance.
 Star driver Sebastien Buemi has been retained, however, continuing to dovetail his electric racing efforts with driving a hybrid Toyota in the World Endurance Championship.
 In the other car is Briton Oliver Rowland, a single-seater champion who was a late addition to the roster after original signing Alexander Albon departed for a Toro Rosso Formula 1 seat.

-Panasonic Jaguar Racing: Mitch Evans / Nelson Piquet Jr
+Panasonic Jaguar Racing: Mitch Evans / Alex Lynn

 Jaguar is entering its third season of Formula E competition in 2018-19.
 It has struggled to find form so far, but is hoping the 'clean sheet' of the second-generation car will allow it to run at the front of the field.
 Drivers are New Zealander Mitch Evans, who has a strong record in the junior formulae, and Nelson Piquet Jr, who was the inaugural Formula E champion in 2014-15.
+The latter was replaced by Alex Lynn from the Rome event in April onwards.
 Jaguar's experience in Formula E feeds into the development of its electric road cars like the I-Pace SUV.

 Venturi: Felipe Massa / Edoardo Mortara